Below, you can find a list of projects (in reverse chronological order) that I'm working on/have worked on, along with my collaborators.

 The manuscript detailing these findings is published in the Journal of Experimental Biology.

-Collaborators: Neethu Thulasi, Patrick Kohl, Sachin Suresh, Benjamin Rutschmann and Dr. Axel Brockmann
+Collaborators: Neethu Thulasi, Patrick Kohl, Sachin Suresh, Benjamin Rutschmann and Axel Brockmann

 During my PhD, I was primarily interested in the interplay between individual and social factors in regulating an individual honey bee forager’s decision to recruit to a food source using the waggle dance.